daeheepark/daeheepark.github.io/content/publication/2024_06_mlti-agent/index.md

 ---
-title: 'Improving Transferability for Cross-domain Trajectory Prediction via Neural Stochastic Differential Equation'
+title: 'Multi-agent Long-term 3D Human Pose Forecasting via Interaction-aware Trajectory Conditioning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here